Leonardo Gomes (footballer, born 1996)

-Leonardo Gomes da Conceição Silva (born 30 June 1996), known as just Leonardo Gomes, is a Brazilian footballer who plays for Grêmio as a right back.
+Leonardo Gomes da Conceição Silva (born 30 June 1996), known as just Leonardo Gomes, is a Brazilian footballer as a right back.

 Club career

 Born in Araguaína, Tocantins, Leonardo Gomes finished his formation with Vila Nova.
 He made his senior debut for the club on 2 June 2013, coming on as a late substitute in a 3–1 Série C home win against Grêmio Barueri.

 Leonardo Gomes became a starter for Vila Nova during the 2014 campaign, and scored his first goal on 30 September of that year in a 5–1 home loss against Ceará.
 On 24 December 2014 he was sold to Cruzeiro, being immediately loaned to Boa Esporte.

 On 12 January 2017, after being crowned champions of 2016 Campeonato Brasileiro Série C with Boa, Leonardo Gomes signed for Grêmio.